sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 ### Prerequisite: Print Job Creation

 To set things into motion, a customer should of course issue a print order.
 The server takes care of creating and dispatching print jobs on a subset of 3D printers to fulfill the print order.
-Each print job is first registered as to do, regardless of the printer state.
+Each print job is first registered as **to do**, regardless of the printer state.
 This way, the job becomes part of the printer queue.
-It will be consumed when the printer is ready, depending on one of the following use case.
+It will be consumed when the printer is ready, depending on one of the following use cases.

 ### Nominal Case: Start a Job Immediately